 Informing older people and carers about antimicrobial use and involving them in decisions about appropriate antimicrobial use is an important component of an AMS program.
 Many older people and carers may be aware that AMR is a problem, but their understanding of the nature of the problem and the role that they can play in preventing AMR is often limited.
-Those who administer, prescribe or assist in the preparation of medicine should support older people and carers to understand the appropriate use of antimicrobial use and AMR, the messages should be clear, concise, and consistent.
+Those who administer, prescribe or assist in the preparation of medicine should support older people and carers to understand the appropriate use of antimicrobials by listening to their concerns, preferences and expectations.
+When discussing antimicrobial use and AMR, the messages should be clear, concise, and consistent.
 Information should be provided to help manage symptoms associated with infections and to clarify whether medical attention should be sought.
 Providing information on treatment options, including evidence of effectiveness, and likely benefits and risks of harm can support engagement and shared decision making.